RemiBou/remibou.github.io/_posts/2018-5-5-An-Introduction-to-Blazor-Week-22.md

 ## What is Blazor ?
 (this post is based on Blazor 0.3)

-To make it easy : blazor is just like vuejs / angular / reactjs ... but you code in C# with the Razor syntax :)
+To make it easy : Blazor is just like vuejs / angular / reactjs ... but you code in C# with the Razor syntax :)

 ## Main notions
 Blazor is articulated around the followings notions :